fosterferret/Sprint-Challenge--User-Interface/README.md

 ANS:

-Content - This is the area of the CSS box where both images and text go Padding - This is the outer edge of the content box - it is found between the content and the border Border - This is the area between the padding and the margin - it extends around the padding Margin - This is the outermost area of the box model - it extends around the border
+Content - This is the area of the CSS box where both images and text go.

+Padding - This is the outer edge of the content box - it is found between the content and the border.

+Border - This is the area between the padding and the margin - it extends around the padding.

+Margin - This is the outermost area of the box model - it extends around the border.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?